/R E P E A T -- Webinar - What are the New Restricted Substances?/

 The new REACH, Prop 65, and EU MDR substances

-OTTAWA, ON, 13 April 2022 /PRNewswire/ - On 27 April 2022, Claigan Environmental Inc. (www.claigan.com) will present a webinar on the new REACH, Prop 65, and EU MDR substances.
+OTTAWA, ON, 13 April 2022 /CNW Telbec/ - On 27 April 2022, Claigan Environmental Inc. (www.claigan.com) will present a webinar on the new REACH, Prop 65, and EU MDR substances.
 This webinar will discuss the new substances, their use and applicability to articles (physical products), and relative risk of presence.

 Each year the EU REACH SVHC, EU REACH Restriction, California Proposition 65, and EU Medical Device Regulation (MDR) restricted substance lists are updated.
 It is difficult for most product compliance primes to easily digest and understand the risk of each new (and often complicated named) substance.